Gold and Silver Investment Jargon

-Some terminology stems from historical use of words, while others seem convenient for financial advisors to validate their existence to explain these complications.
+Some terminology stems from the historical use of words, while others seem convenient for financial advisors to validate their existence to explain these complications.

 At Physical Gold, we believe in stripping back jargon to simplify what should really be very straightforward assets – gold and silver.

 This video unravels a few select pieces of jargon which crop up time and again.
-For the full list of jargon busting, click here.
+For the full list of investment jargon busting, click here.

-This is one of the most widely used terms in the market, but can refer to a number of things.
+This is one of the most widely used terms in the market but can refer to a number of things.
 Some people use the term as a blanket expression for non-numismatic gold.
 So any low-priced gold coins and bars.
-This tends to be when price is the focus and suits those wishing to avoid paying premiums for more valuable older coins.
+This tends to be when the price is the focus and suits those wishing to avoid paying premiums for more valuable older coins.

 It can also be used to explain a certain type of coin production.
 Most of the main gold investment coins will be produced to a number of finishes, each with their corresponding price.
 Bullion finish is the most basic and cheapest finish, so is targeted at the investment market, where quantity and price are the primary focus.
 In contrast, proof finish coins, are struck 2-3 times when minted and offer a more detailed, albeit expensive finish.